Danskydan/Hilltop/README.md

       	X = 20
       	Y = 15

 In a spreadsheet, many cell attributes, such as typeface, font size, alignment, and decimal places, have default values that may be ignored or changed by the user.
-Likewise, in Hilltop cell attributes need only be listed when changing a default value or where no default value exists.
-Thus, the text description above may be simplified as follows:
+Thus, cell attributes need only be listed when changing a default value or where no default value exists.
+The text description above may therefore be simplified as follows:

       Fahrenheit_label
       	Value = ‘Fahrenheit